vclass/GettingandCleaningDataCourseProject/CodeBook.md

      names(activity_label) <- c("id","activity")

-  5. Set name of each variables in dataset variables (name of each measurements)
+  5. Assign name of each columns in "dataset" (name of each measurements) using feature_name that loaded from step 4)

      names(dataset) <- c("subject","activity_id",as.vector(feature_name$V2))

   6. Select only mean and std columns of each measurement by using grep command.
-Choose columns that have "mean(" or "std" in their name (plus subject and activity_id column)
+Choose columns that have "mean(" or "std" in their name (We also included "subject" and "activity_id" column)

      dataset <- dataset[ , which(names(dataset) %in% grep("subject|activity_id|mean[(]|std",names(dataset),value=TRUE))]

-  7. Merge dataset with variable name in activity_label variable.
-Use activity_id and id to join 2 datasets
+  7. Assign activity label to each activity in "dataset", merging "dataset" with "activity_label" which loaded from step 4.
+Use activity_id and id to join.

      dataset <- merge(dataset,activity_label,by.x="activity_id",by.y="id",all=TRUE)